Lockheed C-130 Hercules: Military

 The AC-130 also holds the record for the longest sustained flight by a C-130.
-From 22 to 24 October 1997, two AC-130U gunships flew 36 hours nonstop from Hurlburt Field, Florida to Daegu International Airport, South Korea, being refueled seven times by KC-135 tanker aircraft.
-This record flight beat the previous record longest flight by over 10 hours and the two gunships took on 410000 lb of fuel.
+From 22 to 24 October 1997, two AC-130U gunships flew 36 hours nonstop from Hurlburt Field, Florida, to Daegu International Airport, South Korea, being refueled seven times by KC-135 tanker aircraft.
+This record flight beat the previous record longest flight by over 10 hours, and the two gunships took on 410000 lb of fuel.
 The gunship has been used in every major U.S. combat operation since Vietnam, except for Operation El Dorado Canyon, the 1986 attack on Libya.

 During the invasion of Afghanistan in 2001 and the ongoing support of the International Security Assistance Force (Operation Enduring Freedom), the C-130 Hercules has been used operationally by Australia, Belgium, Canada, Denmark, France, Italy, the Netherlands, New Zealand, Norway, Portugal, Romania, South Korea, Spain, the UK, and the United States.

 During the 2003 invasion of Iraq (Operation Iraqi Freedom), the C-130 Hercules was used operationally by Australia, the UK, and the United States.
-After the initial invasion, C-130 operators as part of the Multinational force in Iraq used their C-130s to support their forces in Iraq.
+After the initial invasion, C-130 operators as part of the multinational force in Iraq used their C-130s to support their forces in Iraq.

 Since 2004, the Pakistan Air Force has employed C-130s in the War in North-West Pakistan.
-Some variants had forward looking infrared (FLIR Systems Star Safire III EO/IR) sensor balls, to enable close tracking of militants.
+Some variants had forward-looking infrared (FLIR Systems Star Safire III EO/IR) sensor balls, to enable close tracking of militants.

-In 2017, France and Germany announced that they will build up a joint air transport squadron at Evreux Air Base, France, comprising ten C-130J aircraft.
+In 2017, France and Germany announced that they would build up a joint air transport squadron at Evreux Air Base, France, comprising 10 C-130J aircraft.
 Six of these will be operated by Germany.
-Initial operational capability is expected for 2021 while full operational capability is scheduled for 2024.
+Initial operational capability is expected for 2021, while full operational capability was scheduled for 2024.